forwards/social-media/twitter-policy.md

 - Try to avoid getting into Twitter wars
 - Check whether an account is a member of the data science/tech community acting in good faith before responding.
 - Check with other Forwards members how to respond if unsure
+- *Be careful who is cc'd on replies* - do not add to harm by replying to trolls who have cc'd other people.